kemmojesus/LITA_Class_Documentation/README.md

 - With Excel formular
 - Pivoting  for Decision making

+### Data Analysis
-### Data Analysis: some of the lines of code that was used
+some of the lines of code that was used

 ```SQL
 Select * from employee
 Where StaffId = AB213